Cysharp/UniTask/README.md

 * Enable Tracking(Toggle) - Start to track async/await UniTask.
 Performance impact: low.
 * Enable StackTrace(Toggle) - Capture StackTrace when task is started.
 Performance impact: high.

-For debug use, enable tracking and capture stacktrace is useful but it it decline performance.
-Recommended usage is enable both to find task leak, and when done, finally disable both.
+UniTaskTracker is intended for debugging use only as enabling tracking and capturing stacktraces is useful but has a heavy performance impact.
+Recommended usage is to enable both tracking and stacktraces to find task leaks and to disable them both when done.

 External Assets
 ---
-In default, UniTask supports TextMeshPro(`BindTo(TMP_Text)` and `TMP_InputField` event extensions like standard uGUI `InputField`), DOTween(`Tween` as awaitable) and Addressables(`AsyncOperationHandle` and `AsyncOpereationHandle<T>` as awaitable).
+By default, UniTask supports TextMeshPro(`BindTo(TMP_Text)` and `TMP_InputField` event extensions like standard uGUI `InputField`), DOTween(`Tween` as awaitable) and Addressables(`AsyncOperationHandle` and `AsyncOpereationHandle<T>` as awaitable).

-There are defined in separated asmdef like `UniTask.TextMeshPro`, `UniTask.DOTween`, `UniTask.Addressables`.
+There are defined in separated asmdefs like `UniTask.TextMeshPro`, `UniTask.DOTween`, `UniTask.Addressables`.

-TextMeshPro and Addressables support are automatically enabled when import there package from package manager.
-However DOTween support, require to `com.demigiant.dotween` import from [OpenUPM](https://openupm.com/packages/com.demigiant.dotween/) or define `UNITASK_DOTWEEN_SUPPORT` to enable it.
+TextMeshPro and Addressables support are automatically enabled when importing their packages from package manager.
+However for DOTween support, it is required to import `com.demigiant.dotween` from [OpenUPM](https://openupm.com/packages/com.demigiant.dotween/) or to define `UNITASK_DOTWEEN_SUPPORT` to enable it.

 ```csharp
 // sequential